kotnavernoe/nanograph/README.md

-# Nanograph
+# nanograph

 Nanograph is a tiny application for manually plotting graphs or tracking system stats.

 ## Installation

-Download the available versions or build the application yourself using the instructions below.
+Download the available versions or build the application yourself using the instructions below:

 ### 1. Install dependencies